Owner-Operator Taxes: A Guide For Your Trucking Business

 As an owner-operator, odds are you’ll start out with a business structure the IRS calls a sole proprietorship.
 That means profits from your business flow to you alone—and you’re responsible for paying taxes on those profits.
 As your business grows, you may decide to incorporate as a limited liability company (LLC) or even a full-fledged C or S corporation—but most owner-operators start out with a sole proprietorship.
 It’s usually simpler and cheaper to set up, and the structure was designed specifically for the self-employed.

 If you’re used to driving for a larger carrier, becoming an owner-operator may take some adjustment.
 Taxes operate differently when you’re a sole proprietor.
 So do paychecks.
 You don’t earn a salary—although you can give yourself monthly guaranteed payments, as long as the cash flow allows.

-Why wait weeks for shippers to pay?
-Bobtail’s no-contract factoring tool increases cash flow without delays.
-Try it for free with a one-month trial.
+Struggling with slow cash flow?
+Bobtail’s no-contract factoring tool gets you paid without delays.
+Try it for free with a seven-day trial.

 As a self-employed driver, taxes aren’t automatically removed from your check.
 Instead, you have to be proactive about those payments.
 The IRS—and many state tax authorities—require self-employed workers who will owe $1,000 or more to file estimated quarterly taxes with four due dates throughout the year.
 Those due dates are typically around the middle of April, June, September, and January.